About the Road Theatre

 The Road Theatre Company is dedicated to nurturing new theatrical works.
 We have two submission opportunities annually:

-- Submissions for our annual Summer Playwrights Festival are accepted from January 1 – February 1, 2019.
+- Submission info for our annual Summer Playwrights Festival can be found here.
 The Summer Playwrights Festival is a week-long celebration of new works, featuring staged readings, live music, and nightly receptions, held the last week of July each year.
-For Festival submission requirements and/or to submit your work, click here.

 We look forward to reading your work!